KNMI-DataLab/ML_project/README.md

 Test_Time_Slice.R - In this script the time slice function from the caret package is tested.
 This script was copy pasted from a Stackoverflow answer.
 (Stackoverflow post: http://stackoverflow.com/questions/24758218/time-series-data-spliting-and-model-evaluation)

 Test_CreateDataPartition.R - This script is used to test how the create data partition script from the caret package works.
 First, the function is used to build train and test sets.
 Next, histograms are plotted (side by side) of the original TW data and of the train/test TW data.
 These histograms show that all the data sets hav approximately the same distribution.
 Next, the distributions of other variables are checked in the same manner.
 This is done within a for loop.
 Finally, the relative proportion of sensors per set is tested by means of a prop.table.

+Test_SavePlotLoop.R - Script that tests how you can best save a plot to a list within a loop.
+Makes use of the economics dataset.
+Tests for loop with basic plotting/qplot/ggplot as well as apply and lapply with qplot.
+The best option is to use ggplot + for loop, see script for more details.

+Test_PreProcess.Rmd - This script is used to test how the preProcess function from the caret package transforms a set of predictors when you apply several different preprocessing methods.
+To test this we make use of the manually selected 6h GMS data set + environmental data.
+The distribution of the data before and after transformation is analyzed by means of histograms and correlation plots.
+Dummy variables are not included in the analysis.

+-------- Presentations/demo scripts -------------------------------------------------------
+ML_project/Presentatie_RWS.Rmd